sourari/Physical-Chemistry/BOA.md

 # Born-Oppenheimer Approximation ($H_2^+$)

 So far in my analysis of quantum systems I have only considered systems with one particle or at most two particles (in the case of electric dipoles).
 In this page, I will take huge step and try a system of 3 particle.
-A naïve who is not familiar with quantum mechanics would think if we can solve a simple two-body system then we can scale our methods to any number of particle.
-Sadly, nature is not that nice and it turns out that three-body problems (or many-body problems in general) in quantum mechanics are unsolvable analytically, and we have to resort to approximation technique to study these systems.
+A naïve student who is not familiar with quantum mechanics would think that if we can solve a simple two-body system then we can scale our methods to any number of particle.
+Sadly, nature is not that nice and it turns out that three-body problems (or many-body problems in general) in quantum mechanics are analytically unsolvable, and we have to resort to approximation technique to study these systems.

 For example, consider $H_2^+$ shown in Fig.1 bellow.
 It is composed of three particles: 2 protons and 1 electrons.
 The Hamiltonian of the system is given by the sum of the kinetic energy and potential energy of each particle.